almeida-matheus/webapp-brazilian-artists/readme.md

 # Progressive Web App with React.js

-Install the devDependencies and start the server.
+Install dependencies and start the server.

 ```sh
 $ npm install